-Prairie View A&M University’s vice president of Research, Innovation, and Sponsored Programs Dr. Cajetan Akujuobi is the principal investigator on the project.
+Prairie View A&M University’s Executive Director for the Center of Excellence for Communication Systems Technology Resarch (CECSTR), Dr. Cajetan Akujuobi is the principal investigator on the project.
 He has brought on several other PVAMU faculty for this project including Dr. Farrah Cambrice, Sociology professor, and Dr. Noel Estwick of the College of Agriculture and Human Sciences.
 The team has worked closely with Mayor David Allen since beginning the project in January 2018.
 Dr. Cambrice accompanied Mayor Allen to the 2018 U.S. Ignite Application Summit where they served on a panel and shared their effort to improve technology and how the grant is helping.
 “The main goal of the grant is to assess the needs of rural residents here in Prairie View to find out how technology could improve their quality of life,” said Dr. Cambrice.

 The $100,000 grant is being used to hold community assessments, and hiring student workers among other planning necessities.
 Based on a series of community surveys and focus groups held in the first two phases of the project where qualitative and quantitative data was collected, residents honed in on healthcare.
 The team decided to focus on e-health and using technology to better improve health services in the community.
 The final phase of implementing the findings of the data and creating resources to target the issues will be rolled out as the project nears completion.